StephanePeyregne/ELS/README.md

 ```
 In theory, for a region where the outgroup is internal to the population variation, this should be 1 as all chromosomes are derived at this site (if the outgroup was ancestral it would mean it is external to the population variation...) but, in practice, sequencing errors and back mutations could make the outgroup ancestral again so this probability is lower than 1.
 ```
--f [probability of the outgroup being derived in an external region]
+-f [probability of the outgroup being derived in an external region at a fixed derived site]
 ```

 * Optional parameters: